huz4f/huz4f/content/Blogs/Tech.md

 Ok let me rephrase it, \
 I've only 2-3 phone numbers memorized and it is not easy for me to remember a phone number, on the other hand i know few people who don't save contacts on their phone and have even my phone number memorized (even i used to get confused sometimes what my phone number is). \
 If  you are thinking we have our mobile phone we don't need to care about such trivial things or by outsourcing tasks which require mental efforts, we are letting our minds focus on more productive tasks. \
-Let me suggest you to read this : [Harvard paper](https://scholar.harvard.edu/files/dwegner/files/sparrow_et_al._2011.pdf)
+Let me suggest you this : [Harvard paper](https://scholar.harvard.edu/files/dwegner/files/sparrow_et_al._2011.pdf)

-"If you don't use something, You lose it" it was written in some book \
+"If you don't use something, You lose it" this was written in some book \
 (i am bad at remembering names)

 The dependency on GPS navigation systems reduces the brain density matter in the hippocampus, causing diseases like depression and dementia. [check](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7156656/)